 Think about the muscles you use to go about your daily tasks.
-For most people it is the arms and legs that get used the most, but what about our center?
-We have a large group or muscles in our center - encompassing our abdomen, lower back, hips, and buttocks - that are begging for attention.
+For most people, it is the arms and legs that get used the most, but what about our center?
+We have a large group of muscles in our center—encompassing our abdomen, lower back, hips, and buttocks—that are begging for attention.
 Pilates called this center the "powerhouse."
-All energy for the Pilates exercises initiates from the powerhouse or core and flow outward to the extremities.
+All energy for the Pilates exercises initiates from the powerhouse, or core, and flow outward to the extremities.
 Physical energy is exerted from your center to coordinate your movements.
-In this way a strong foundation is built upon which we can rely in daily living.
+In this way, a strong foundation is built upon which we can rely in daily living.

 Breathing is the first act of life and the last, and so it is imperative to learn to breathe correctly.
 In order to achieve his ideal of total fitness, Joseph Pilates designed his method to cleanse the bloodstream through oxygenation.
 By employing full inhalations and full exhalations, you are expelling stale air and noxious gases from the depths of your lungs and replenishing your body with fresh air to energize and revitalize your system.
 You will find that proper breathing will help to control your movements both during the exercises and in daily life.

 In Pilates, the breathing demands concentration.
 As you inhale through your nose, let the air fill your lungs and not your back or your abdomen.
-Your rib cage will expand and your diaphragm will move down toward your pelvis.
-Then open your mouth and exhale completely, letting your lungs deflate, your diaphragm move up and your abdominal muscles go concave.
-"The more you exaggerate this movement, the deeper the abdominal contraction will be."
-Larkam explains.
+Your rib cage will expand, and your diaphragm will move down toward your pelvis.
+Then open your mouth and exhale completely, letting your lungs deflate.
+Your diaphragm moves up and your abdominal muscles go concave.
+"The more you exaggerate this movement, the deeper the abdominal contraction will be," Larkam explains.

 Once you've mastered the art of the breath, turn your focus to form.
-"As first, you're simply learning how to engage the particular muscles," explains Caelen.
+"At first, you're simply learning how to engage the particular muscles," explains Caelen.
 If you perform the exercise properly, you'll get toned but never bulky, because you are working through a full range of motion against a light resistance.
-Don't expect your workouts to get easier with time, however, "Easy is something that doesn't exist here."
-Caelen stresses.
+However, don't expect your workouts to get easier with time.
+"Easy is something that doesn't exist here," Caelen stresses.
 "The better you do the exercises, the harder they become.
 But if you're consistent, you may be surprised how quickly you can gain in deep muscle strength.